Backed by one of Australia’s largest super funds, Fidelity is aiming to support an accelerated energy transition in the real estate sector.

 According to Fidelity, Rest has agreed to commit up to a further €120 million to the fund over the subsequent closes.

-“Demand for NZC properties from occupiers in the prime locations identified is growing rapidly while supply of quality logistics assets is constrained, leading to strong rental growth for well-located, green warehouses,” the investment manager detailed.
+“Demand for NZC properties from occupiers in the prime locations identified is growing rapidly while supply of quality logistics assets is constrained, leading to strong rental growth for well-located, green warehouses,” the investment manager said.

 “The strategy targets value-add returns and will focus refurbishments on energy efficiency improvements, with the aim of delivering best-in-class assets that are in demand from occupiers.
 In addition, through the installation of solar panels, occupiers have the opportunity to generate and deliver their own source of green energy.”